- LAST REVIEWED: 05 January 2021

 This book analyzes the reasons behind Dominican migration and the formation of Dominican communities in New York City.
 An ethnographic approach to the political and cultural activism of Dominican community-based organizations in neighborhoods throughout Manhattan, Queens, and the Bronx.

+Published in collaboration with the Global Foundation for Democracy and Development and CUNY Dominican Studies Institute at City College.
 A series of essays discussing the political, educational, cultural, and socioeconomic status of the Dominican population in the United States.
 Concluding thoughts provide an action plan to strengthen and promote partnerships between the Dominican diaspora and the Dominican Republic state agencies.

 Rodríguez de León, Francisco.
 El Furioso Merengue del Norte: Una historia de la comunidad dominicana en los Estados Unidos.
 New York: s.n., 1998.

 This book chronicles the relationship and interaction between the United States and the Dominican Republic dating back to the 19th century.
 It examines the contribution of the Dominican diaspora to the arts, business, popular culture, literature, politics, and education in the United States (especially New York) through the use of primary sources and the voices of the early migrants.

 Stevens-Acevedo, Anthony, Tom Weterings, and Leonor Alvarez Francés.
 Juan Rodríguez and the Beginnings of New York City.
 New York: CUNY Dominican Studies Institute, 2013.

 The story of Juan Rodríguez, a black or mulatto from Santo Domingo, whose arrival in the Hudson’s Harbor on a Dutch ship in 1613 challenges the concept of Dominicans as new immigrants in the United States.
 A critical bibliographical analysis of the beginnings of New York City.